“In bringing up these bodies and tragicomically bastardizing their ghosts,

 Mary Reid Kelley creates a female-focused reinterpretation of myth and history to subvert dominant narratives.
 Her work blurs meaning in favor of an aggressive and unresolved continuum.
 Made in collaboration with her partner Patrick Kelley, her graphically stylized videos combine painting, performance, and her distinctive wordplay-rich poetry.

-Recent solo exhibitions include: Mary Reid Kelley and Patrick Kelley – We Are Ghosts, Tate Liverpool, Liverpool (2017); Mary Reid Kelley, MUDAM Luxembourg (2017); We’re Wallowing Here In Your Disco Tent, The High Line, New York (2016); Mary Reid Kelley, M – Museum Leuven, Leuven (2016); A Marquee Piece of Sod – The WWI Films of Mary Reid Kelley, Kunsthalle Bremen, Bremen (2016); Hammer Projects: Mary Reid Kelley, The Hammer Museum, Los Angeles (2015); Mary Reid Kelley, Neuer Kunstverein Wien, Vienna (2014); and Mary Reid Kelley, The Institute of Contemporary Art/Boston (ICA), Boston (2013).
-She has upcoming exhibitions The Fabric Workshop, Philadelphia and the Isabella Stewart Gardner Museum, Boston (2021).
-Reid Kelley’s work has appeared on the cover of Frieze and Artnews and she was a featured artists on the PBS series Art21.
+Recent solo exhibitions include: Mary Reid Kelley and Patrick Kelley: Blood Moon, The Fabric Workshop, Philadelphia (2021); The Rape of Europa: Mary Reid Kelley and Patrick Kelley, the Isabella Stewart Gardner Museum, Boston (2021); Rand/Goop: Mary Reid Kelley and Patrick Kelley, Studio Voltaire, London (2019); Mary Reid Kelley and Patrick Kelley – We Are Ghosts, Tate Liverpool, Liverpool (2017); Mary Reid Kelley, MUDAM Luxembourg (2017); We’re Wallowing Here In Your Disco Tent, The High Line, New York (2016); Mary Reid Kelley, M – Museum Leuven, Leuven (2016); A Marquee Piece of Sod – The WWI Films of Mary Reid Kelley, Kunsthalle Bremen, Bremen (2016); Hammer Projects: Mary Reid Kelley, The Hammer Museum, Los Angeles (2015); Mary Reid Kelley, Neuer Kunstverein Wien, Vienna (2014); and Mary Reid Kelley, The Institute of Contemporary Art/Boston (ICA), Boston (2013).
+Their work has appeared on the cover of Frieze and Artnews, and they were featured on season 6 of the PBS series Art21.
+They have received MacArthur Foundation Genius Grant, Rema Hort Mann Foundation Grant, Joseph H. Hazen Rome Prize and the Balois Prize at Art Basel.